malikhan-dev/zenql/README.md

-## Notes

-- Dynamic field-based queries rely on exact type matching
-- `First()` and `All()` are strict variants and may panic on empty results
-- `FirstOrDefault()` and `AllOrDefault()` are safer alternatives when you want error collection instead of panics

----

 ## Project Status

 Lingo is actively evolving, and more operators, examples, and documentation are on the way.

-If you find it useful, feel free to star the repository and follow future updates.
+If you find it useful, feel free to star the repository (it motivates us) and follow future updates.